 In fact, the exact opposite is true.
 The manufacturing jobs of the future will require more education, but it’s a different type of education focused more intently on developing the technical skills future workers will need in a Smart Factory environment.

 A recent article in The Wall Street Journal highlighted this trend toward more educated workers throughout manufacturing:

 “College-educated workers are taking over the American factory floor.
 New manufacturing jobs that require more advanced skills are driving up the education level of factory workers who in past generations could get by without higher education, an analysis of federal data by The Wall Street Journal found.
 Within the next three years, American manufacturers are, for the first time, on track to employ more college graduates than workers with a high-school education or less, part of a shift toward automation that has increased factory output, opened the door to more women and reduced prospects for lower-skilled workers.”

 How Can Amatrol Help?

 Amatrol has been a trusted technical training partner of both industry and education for more than 30 years.
 What truly sets Amatrol apart is its dedication to providing comprehensive training solutions that can integrate in-depth multimedia eLearning curriculum with robust trainers that teach hands-on skills with real-world industrial components.

 Amatrol offers learning systems for a wide variety of in-demand skill sets useful throughout industry, including popular areas like electrical, electronics, fluid power, mechanical, mechatronics, and automation.
-These systems can also be used in conjunction with specialized programs supporting industry-recognized certifications from the Manufacturing Skill Standards Council (MSSC), the National Institute for Metalworking Skills (NIMS), and the Smart Automation Certification Alliance (SACA):
+These systems can also be used in conjunction with specialized programs supporting industry-recognized certifications from the Manufacturing Skill Standards Council (MSSC) and the Smart Automation Certification Alliance (SACA):